hackerb9/vt340test/sixeltests/wp/sixeloutput/README.md

 * Each image is made up of about twenty DCS strings.
 * The first DCS string is the colormap, which is sent separately from any image data.
+* The colormap defines colors in the order 1, 2, …, 14, 15, 0.
+Color
+  `#0` is always black.
+* An escape sequence to move the cursor to the home position (`Esc` `[` `H`) is sent before each DCS string that contains image data.
-* The DCS strings that contain image data do _not_ define the colors they use.
+* The image data strings do _not_ define the colors they use.
-* Each DCS string starts with a string of `-` (Graphic New Lines) to skip to the place the previous string left off.
+* Each DCS string starts with a varying number of `----` (Graphic New Lines) to skip to the place the previous string left off.
-* All image data strings end with a Graphic New Line except the very last.
-This makes sense for sixel data that was designed to be shown as a single DCS string.
-* Between DCS strings is an escape sequence to move the cursor to the home position (`Esc` `[` `H`).
+* All image data strings end with a `-` (single Graphic New Line) except the very last.
+This makes sense for sixel data that was designed to be contained in one DCS string.
+It is unclear what the purpose is here given that the cursor is always moved to the home position.

 These stragenesses were likely due to device limitations of the day.

-For example the VT240 required each sixel image to start at the top of the screen.
+The VT240 required each sixel image to start at the top of the screen.
 By sending the cursor to the home position, WordPerfect simulates the same restriction and results in less duplication of code.

+The specific ordering of the colors in the colormap was necessary on the VT340 for the sixel color numbers to exactly match the terminal's colormap indices.
+The sixteenth color set is color `#0` which is important because that's the one that changes the VT340's background.

 Question: Why was the image broken into multiple strings?
 Was there some terminal which could only handle short DCS strings?
 [XXX: Try